-Stephen Pfann has compiled the data on the usage of “Maria” and “Mariam” for all the Marys in the New Testament.
+Stephen Pfann has compiled the data on the usage of “Maria” and “Mariam” for all the Marys in the New Testament (unfortunately, his article is no longer on the web).
 Mark refers to her only once and uses the form “Maria” (Mark refers to all the Marys as “Maria”).
 Matthew calls her “Maria” four times and “Mariam” once.
 (Matthew refers to all the Marys as “Maria” except the one time he calls the mother “Mariam.)
 Luke refers to the mother eleven times as “Mariam” and once as “Maria.”
 (Luke uses both “Mariam” and “Maria” in referring to the other Marys.)

 Looking at the data Pfann compiled, it is clear that the various authors felt free to use either “Maria” or “Mariam” for the various Marys, with no hard rules.
 Some of the authors tended to use the formal version more often.
 Some tended to use the short form more often.
 The name usage depends more on the AUTHOR than on the PERSON referred to.

 Given this, I can see no solid ground for the assumption that “Maria” is the more appropriate appellation for Mary, the mother of Jesus.
 The name used on her ossuary (if she had one) would depend on who paid the engraver.